 Can I be guaranteed space?

 Don’t bother asking us whether there will be space at a certain time.
 Travelers change their plans too often to be sure of anything.
 We cannot guarantee that everyone who has emailed us will have room at the farm upon their arrival to Vilcabamba, unless they pay in advance.
-This can be done by emailing: email@example.com and stating the exact dates you wish to reserve.
-If we confirm that these dates are available, you can the use the Donate page to make your reservation.
+This can be done by emailing: firstname.lastname@example.org and stating the exact dates you wish to reserve.
+If we confirm that these dates are available, you can click here to make your reservation.
 This reservation fee costs $10 per person.
 It is non-refundable.

 How do I get to your place?

 We usually go to town only once per week because it is about a 2-2.5 hour hike each way.
-Therefore, we ask new volunteers to meet us on Sunday morning, and we will hike up to the farm after we buy produce from the local market.
+Therefore, we ask new volunteers to meet us at the organic market on Saturday morning, and we will hike up that afternoon.
 Please call us (099-143-1689) the Friday before to confirm your space!

 To get to Vilcabamba, you can fly into either Guayaquil or Quito, then either fly or take an overnight bus (we recommend Loja Internacional) to Loja.
 It’s a one hour bus from there.